 But how should you conduct your job search in the wake of coronavirus?
 How has your profession changed since the advent of the pandemic?
 And how can you ensure your CV reflects this?

 1. Emphasise your change management experience or mindset

 The agility with which many organizations have had to react to the COVID-19 crisis has been incredible, with some workforces moving entirely to remote working and processes being rebuilt from the ground up.

 This will have been a steep learning curve, and many employees will have had to take individual responsibility for modifying their own way of working to meet the change head-on and continue to deliver objectives successfully.
-As a result, many employers have a newfound appreciation for staff who have change management experience or simply show the right mindset to adapt to change quickly.
+As a result, many employers have a newfound appreciation for the staff who have change management experience or simply show the right mindset to adapt to change quickly.

 So, if you have ever had to adapt your own working practices quickly and successfully in response to challenging circumstances – especially if this involves implementing new technology or managing various stakeholders – then this should be highlighted on your CV.
 The experience you will have gained is invaluable and demonstrates your resourcefulness and ability to respond well to change.

 If you don’t have this experience, then you should stress the soft skills you have which indicate you are someone with the right attitude to dealing with change.
 These include:

 2. Update your CV with any new skills learnt during lockdown